 Reimbursement Factors in the Guidance

 Whereas the formula above can easily be shown to estimate the difference between concessionary demand at the fare that passholders would pay in the counter-factual, and at a zero fare, the Guidance states (paragraph 6.19) that “the appropriate reimbursement factor must be calculated based on the change in local fares between 2005/6 and the current reimbursement period”.
 No rationale is provided for this statement, either in the Guidance main text or in the discussion of economic principles.
 What is not stated is that if local fares have not changed in real terms since 2005/6, the Reimbursement Factor that is calculated is determined by an estimate of the average fare in PTE or non-PTE areas in 2005/6, irrespective of current or historic fare levels charged by the operator on services for which reimbursement is being calculated.
-Thus the Guidance in effect standardises reimbursement factors for all operators in PTE areas and non-PTE areas respectively, but with variation between operators reflecting only the change in the fare charged by each individual operator between 2005/6 and the present.
+Thus the Guidance in effect standardises reimbursement factors for all operators in PTE areas and non-PTE areas respectively, but with variation between operators reflecting only the change in the fare charged by the individual operator between 2005/6 and the present.

-The average 2005/6 full fares assumed in PTE and non-PTE areas are not quoted explicitly nor fully defined, but it is possible to identify them since they are embedded in some of the formulae within the DfT Calculator spreadsheet.
+The average 2005/6 full fares assumed in PTE and non-PTE areas, and their provenance, are not highlighted, but they are quoted in passing in appendices to the Guidance, and are embedded in some of the formulae within the DfT Calculator spreadsheet.
 The values used by DfT are £1.12 for PTE areas and £1.20 for non-PTE areas.
-The accuracy of these values is not known, and their provenance is not documented by DfT.

 The DfT implementation of the Single Demand Curve therefore calculates the Reimbursement Factor without reference to the absolute level of the current fare, and the only local factor that is taken into account is the change in fare from 2005/6 to the reimbursement year e.g. 2011/12.
-Thus the same reimbursement factor (i.e. assumed level of generation) would be calculated for different operators, irrespective of the fares actually charged by them in the reimbursement period, provided that the change in the fare from 2005-6 in real terms is identical.
-And operators charging identical fares in the reimbursement year will be reimbursed by differing amounts, if their fares have changed since 2005-6 by different amounts.
+Thus operators charging identical fares in the reimbursement year will be reimbursed by differing amounts, if their fares have changed since 2005-6 by different amounts.
+Also, the same reimbursement factor (i.e. assumed level of generation) would be calculated for different operators, if the change in the fare from 2005-6 in real terms is identical, even if their reimbursement year fares are very different.
 This is regarded as potentially being in breach of the 1986 Regulations that individual operators should be financially no better and no worse off.
-In our view, two operators who charge identical fares and for whom all other characteristics are identical should be reimbursed on the basis of identical Reimbursement Factors.
+In our view, two operators who charge identical fares in a given reimbursement year, and for whom all other characteristics are identical, should be reimbursed on the basis of identical Reimbursement Factors.

 The extent of the potential error is illustrated in Table 3 below.
-This shows data for four operators, each carrying 1,000 concessionary passengers and each charging an identical average fare forgone (i.e. after discount) in 2011-12 of £1.50.
+The top three rows show the reimbursement calculations for four different scenarios, assuming an identical average fare forgone (i.e. after discount) in 2011-12 of £1.50.
+This is equivalent to £1.24 in 2005-6 prices, and is 10.8% greater than the assumed 2005-6 average fare value of £1.12, or in ITS terms a Fare Index of 1.108.
+The Reimbursement Factor implied by the Single Demand Curve parameters is 48.67%.
+In our view, this is the value of the Reimbursement Factor most likely to deliver “no better off, no worse off” reimbursement, on the basis of the ITS research.
+With 1000 concessionary passengers, and the 2011/12 average fare forgone of £1.50, it leads to reimbursement for revenue forgone of £730 (calculated from 1000 * 48.67% * £1.50.